National & Regional Conventions

 PLENARY: Fundraising in our Federated Model: How can we develop a coordinated fundraising strategy?

-Delegates are able to self-select the workshops they would like to attend, each of which focuses on one of three key organizational areas: Service Delivery, Marketing and Business Development, Leadership and Executive Functioning.
+Workshops focus on the three key organizational areas: Service Delivery, Marketing and Business Development, Leadership and Executive Functioning.

 Dates, Venues, and Agency Liaisons